-Cambridge City Council decided to stick with the Festival and their confidence was rewarded as its popularity quickly grew.
+Cambridge City Council decided to stick with CFF and their confidence was rewarded as its popularity quickly grew.
 Ken continued as Festival organiser and artistic director up until his death in 1993.
 This was a great blow, but the team of staff and friends which he had built up over the years, backed by the commitment and resources of the City Council, pulled together to carry on the great tradition he fostered.
 Ten Years of Folk: A history of the Cambridge Folk Festival was published by Grand Ole Opry (England) in 1974.

-Throughout its history the Festival has applied the simple ideal of providing the best for artists and audience alike, and its site facilities are amongst the best to be found.
-Clean toilets, marquees to keep the audience covered in the event of rain, extensive provision for disabled people, award winning stage production, food from around the world, beautiful site art, the Folknet Cafe with phone recharging and free internet access, craft, music and instrument stalls, friendly staff, campsite entertainment, a dedicated youth area, a crèche, a “Silent Ceilidh” and children’s concert and a variety of workshops are all part of the picture.
+Throughout its history, CFF has applied the simple ideal of providing the best for artists and audience alike, so its site facilities are amongst the best to be found.
+Clean toilets, marquees to keep the audience covered in the event of inclement weather, extensive provision for those with accessibility challenges, award-winning stage production, food from around the world, beautiful site art, free internet access, craft, music and instrument stalls, friendly staff, campsite entertainment, a dedicated youth area, a Silent Ceilidh, extensive children’s activities including a special concert and a variety of workshops are all part of the picture.

 In 2014, the Festival proudly celebrated 50 years.
 The same year it was presented with the prestigious Good Tradition Award at the BBC Radio 2 Folk Awards at the Royal Albert Hall.
 This was for its contribution to the preservation, dissemination and continuance/progression of traditional music over a number of years.
 And, for the past ten consecutive years, CFF has also been named as “Outstanding” in the A Greener Festival Awards.

 Past Artists - Find out which artists have played the Festival.